gmateesc/rpx/README.md

 ## Configuration

-The porxy configuration file processed by the config module is determined as follows:
+The proxy configuration file processed by the config module is determined as follows:
 - if the configuration file /etc/rpx/reverse_proxy.yaml is present, then it is used;
 - otherwise, the default configuration file config/reverse_proxy.yaml is used, whose contents is shown below: